Home HOMESCHOOLINGFUN SCHOOL - PRESCHOOL Fun School Preschool: Dinosaur Activities and Crafts

 Grow a Dinosaur

-I picked up a “”Grows in Water” toy from a dollar store (similar to these ones you can find on Amazon) and as much as it kinda grossed me out now as an adult, Emily thought it was great!
+This is another sensory activity Emily loved!
+I picked up a “”Grows in Water” toy, like these ones you can find on Amazon, and as much as it kinda grossed me out now as an adult, Emily thought it was great!
 It took about 8 days for it to fully grow, but she loved checking on it everyday and once it was all grown up, she carried it around and called it her baby.
 And then a couple days later she pulled all it’s legs off (poor triceratops) so I had to throw it away.

 Dinosaur Figures Play Set